 Jubilee Nunnallee 5/11/2019

-Recent years have brought Gender studies & Queer theory to the forefront of political and social debates.
-In recent months I have distanced myself from these discussions for several reasons but partially due to self-care.
-After a while it became mentally exhausting for me to participate in these debates, combating the sheer level of ignorance shared amongst political reactionarist.
-Yet, in-spite of my absence I have tried to keep up with Queer news and current events.
-I understand that the now disrepute Paul R. McHugh M.D. has resurfaced but not for the reasons I had come to expect.
-Recent articles have appeared that lambaste McHughs academic integrity by accurately scrutinizing his anti-Queer “research”.
+Recent years have brought Gender studies & transgender theory to the forefront of political and social debates.
+In recent months I have distanced myself from these discussions partially due to self-care.
+It becomes mentally exhausting after awhile for me to combat the entrenched beliefs shared amongst the religious and political reactionarist.
+Yet, in my absence I understand that the now disrepute Paul R. McHugh M.D. has resurfaced but not for the reasons I had come to expect.
+Recent articles have appeared that lambaste McHughs academic integrity, accurately scrutinizing his anti-trans “bias-research”.
 This article is meant as such and should not be viewed as a schadenfreude.
-Although, I must confess that it does feel good to see this old-fuddy finally get his comeuppance.
-The purpose of this thesis will be to extirpate the specific violations of McHughs academic dishonesty which will then unmask his prejudice.
+Although, if I were to confess it does feel good to see this old-fuddy finally get his comeuppance.
+The purpose of this thesis will be to identify and extirpate the specific violations of McHughs academic dishonesty.

-To give a brief history, Paul R. McHugh M.D. is a psychiatrist from one of the world’s most elite medical schools, John Hopkins University (JHU).
+To give a brief history, Paul R. McHugh M.D. is a psychiatrist from one of the world’s most prestigious medical schools, John Hopkins University (JHU).
 Before coming to JHU he was a graduate from Harvard Medical School.
 These days he’s seen in the media parading himself as an expert in the field of sexuality and gender where he writes ‘opinion pieces’ on anti-trans studies.
 But his studies, specifically on gender & sexuality, are not peer-reviewed and go completely against the whole of the scientific consensus.
-The term “opinion-pieces” is not a slur, McHugh has often referred to his work as opinion-pieces.
-To be clear, despite McHughs impressive credentials he has little to no clinical or research experience with transgender children nor adults.
+The term ‘opinion-pieces’ is not a slur, McHugh has often referred to his work as opinion-pieces.
+To be clear, despite McHughs impressive credentials he has little to no clinical nor research experience with transgender children or adults.
 The only work he has ever published on this topic are meta-studies.
-These meta-studies (opinion-pieces) are mostly conjectured material that are not factual.
+These meta-studies (opinion-pieces) are mostly conjectured material that are not factually based.
 McHugh supports his conclusions by pulling from other research studies which have later been found to be misrepresented.

-Of course his lack of clinical expertise has not stopped Republican and religious support for this man and his relationship with anti-trans hate groups.
-In 2002, the New York Times reported that McHugh identified himself as a Democrat but also as culturally conservative; interpret that however you wish.
-Although, throughout his illustrious career he has aligned himself with the Republican party.
+In 2002, the New York Times reported that McHugh identified himself as a Democrat but also as culturally conservative, interpret that however you wish.
+Throughout his career though he has aligned himself more with those politically conservative.
 He is a part of the American College of Pediatrics which is designated as a conservative hate group by the Southern Poverty Law Center.
 In 2001, he was appointed by former Republican President George W. Bush to the Bio-ethics committee.
 His work has also been cited numerous times in support of anti-LGBTQ+ legislation.
 The former New Hampshire state Republican rep., J.R.
 Hoell cited McHughs work against (HB 478), a bill that would protect against gender discrimination.
-Unfortunately, as of 2018, the four term state rep. has not sought reelection (sarcasm implied).
-His research is shared uncritically across religious and conservative sites.
+Unfortunately, as of 2018, the four term state Rep. has not sought reelection (sarcasm implied).
+McHughs research is also shared uncritically across religious and conservative sites.
 His latest paper Sexuality and Gender: Findings from the Biological, Psychological, and Social Sciences, co-authored with Lawrence Mayor M.D. in 2016, was published in the disreputable journal Ethics and Public Policy Center & The New Atlantis.
-Which you may be shocked to learn that both journals that claim to be “academic” are in actuality politically conservative publications.
+Which I was shocked to learn that both journals, that claim to be unbiased, are in actuality politically conservative publications.

 Setting aside his blatant academic dishonesty to say that he’s contributed nothing to his field wouldn’t be accurate.
 In 1975 Marshal F. Folstein, Susan Folstein, and Paul R. McHugh published a paper that included an appendix for the mini-mental state examination (MMSE).
 A simple questionnaire now widely used in hospitals as a reliable test for early dementia.
 It should be noted that in an academic research paper ‘where your name appears’ shows your level of contribution.
 Although, McHughs name appears last in the cited research it wouldn’t be fair to not give him some credit.
-However, this would not validate any claims he’s made about transgender people; that would be an appeal to authority.
-Although, if we could make our own appeal to authority then it would also be true that McHugh has been publicly denounced by the faculty and staff at JHU.
-Citing some of the talking-points and research studies stated here.
+However, this would not validate any claims he’s made about transgender people; that would be a red herring.
+His bigoted crusade has left an unsavory taste with his fellow colleagues at JHU.
+Citing some of the talking-points and research studies covered here, the faculty and staff at JHU publicly denounced McHugh.
 In their op-ed version of the original published article in the Baltimore Sun, several faculty and colleagues at John Hopkins University (i.e., Chris Bevrer, Robert W. Blum, and Tonia C. Poteat) were critical in their dismissal of McHugh and Mayors findings,

-If I could speak on McHughs character for a moment I would say McHugh displays a type of cognitive bias known as crank magnetism.
-The term was coined by psychologist and scientific blogger Mark Hoofnagle.
-In his discussion of denialism Hoofnagle describes people that tend to believe in pseudoscience that more often have a disposition towards similar beliefs with the same biased thinking pattern.
-Put simply, McHughs conclusions do not accurately address any of the scientific research on gender nor sexuality.
-From reading his papers you will immediately be struck by an emotionally charged character with a demonic tone.
-McHugh is deeply entrenched in his bigoted viewpoints.
-The flawed data he misrepresents displays a profound use of confirmation bias — cherry-picking any information in support of his claims.
-There is absolutely no evidence to support any of McHughs erroneous claims, which leaves his arguments nothing more than conjecture.
-McHugh has made a career out of pimping his credentials to promote his conservative agenda.
-His true profession is that of a political charlatan — a political pundit who no longer cares about substance nor academic integrity.
-To the best of my knowledge he has made no effort to distance himself from his previous outlandish claims.
-Given what available information we have, it should be obvious to anyone that McHugh has tarnished his credibility.
-He has disgraced himself, and more perversely his academic profession.
+McHughs assertions do not accurately reflect any of the known scientific research on gender nor sexuality.
+From reading his papers you will immediately be struck by an emotionally charged man with a biased undertone.
+It’s clear that McHugh reasoning is deeply flawed and his conclusions presupposed.
+The data he does include is intentionally misrepresented.
+This displays a profound use of confirmation bias — cherry-picking any information in support of his conclusions.
+But there is no evidence to support any of McHughs erroneous assertions which leaves his arguments nothing more than vile conjecture.
+McHugh has made a career out of pimping his credentials to conservative media to promote his agenda.
+His true profession is that of a political charlatan — a political pundit more interested in money than academic integrity.
+He has disgraced himself, and more perversely his entire academic profession.